dragonflypl/web-wiki/functional-programming.md

 - `R.T` - returns true
 - `R.ifElse/when/unless/cond` - executes functions based on first function (predicate) return value.
 Use `when/unless` if one of `ifElse` arguments if `identity`. `cond` is replacement for switch statement.
 - `R.propEq` - returns predicate that checks for prop equality, used commonly with `ifElse/when/unless`
-- `R.propOr` - get property value from object or return default value - this is a getter.
-Version without default value is `R.prop`
+- `R.prop` - get property value from object
+- `R.path` - similar to prop, but goes deep. `propOr` and `pathOr` are similar to prop and path combined with defaultTo
 - `R.assoc` - set prop on object (of course return new instance by cloning) - this is a setter
 - `R.lensProp` - creates lens with getter and setter (`prop` and `assoc`) for a prop created automatically
 - `R.lens` - create a lest (getter/setter created manually). `R.view\set` is used to use lens